• 10 hours

 You might be wondering why you would prioritize user stories (i.e. tasks) and not the epics (i.e. activities) in the backbone?

 When it’s time to plan releases, it’s usually not important to prioritize backbone items against each other.
-For instance if I were to build a high level backlog for a car it might look something like this:
+For instance, if I were to make an e-commerce site, it might look like this:

-This explains quite nicely why you prioritize user stories but not epics in your backbone!
+That pretty much explains why you prioritize user stories but not epics in your backbone!

 2. Create Swim Lanes for each release